 Extended Family

 Remember that grandparents and other family members play an important part in your children’s lives.
 Quite often, these family members also suffer the fallout when parents are in conflict and they feel that they have to take sides.
-Even though family members might feel strongly about what has happened, it is important to continue to allow your child to have contact with them.
+Even though family members might feel strongly about what has happened, it’s important to respect grandparents’ rights and allow your child to maintain contact with them when possible.

 Explain to your extended family that although you understand that they may have divided loyalties, it is important that they do not speak badly about either parent as this could cause children to feel that they are in the middle of an even bigger conflict.